-I was lucky enough to meet a friendly young Thai man who was insistent in showing me around – it turned out he was a qualified tour guide and I came away with the most cultural and off the beaten path experiences.
+I was lucky enough to meet a friendly young Thai man who was insistent on showing me around – it turned out he was a qualified tour guide and I came away with the most cultural and off-the-beaten-path experiences.

-While seated at a local restaurant for dinner, I got chatting to a lovely man from California who had moved to Thailand a decade or so ago.
+While seated at a local restaurant for dinner, I got chatting with a lovely man from California who had moved to Thailand a decade or so ago.

-He’d lived in Chiang Rai for a few years and recommended some sights that I wouldn’t have known about otherwise.
+He’d lived around Chiang Rai for a few years and recommended some sights that I wouldn’t have known about otherwise.

 Remember in 2017 when the Thai boys’ football team got stuck in a cave for 10 days?